 Isolation and Self-Quarantine Guidelines

-The following are current guidelines for self-isolation and self-quarantine at DCC.
+The following are current/updated guidelines for self-isolation and self-quarantine at DCC.
 These are guidelines and may need to be adjusted based on the individual circumstance of the positive case or exposure.

-If an individual has tested positive for COVID-19 (regardless of vaccination status), they should self-isolate themselves for 10 days, be without fever for at least 24 hours and symptoms must be improving before returning to class.
+If an individual has tested positive for COVID-19 (regardless of vaccination status), they should self-isolate themselves for 5 full days, and then if they are asymptomatic or their symptoms are resolving (without fever for 24 hours), follow that by 5 days of wearing a mask when around others to minimize the risk of infecting people they encounter.
 This requirement is for anyone who tests positive, regardless of vaccination status.
 While isolating please consider the following: